KishorNaik/expressjs_tsoa_boilerplate/README.md

 ```
 This command executes every test script defined within the modular structure — including feature-wise tests under `/src/modules/**/tests/integrations/features/v1/**`.
 It ensures that all domain logic and endpoints are validated in one go.

+📌 Note: Tests are organized by module and versioned feature folders to maintain clarity, traceability, and scalability.
 ***

 ## 🚀 Production Deployment Guide